 Policies Related to CCS

-As highlighted in the Intergovernmental Panel on Climate Change’s Special Report on Carbon Dioxide Capture and Storage, in order to accelerate CCS development, policies that increase demand and reduce the costs will be needed.
-Several different types of policies have the potential to bring down the costs of CCS and encourage research, development, and deployment, including carbon pricing policies, public investment and subsidies, and clean energy standards that credit companies generating electricity or other energy sources with CCS.
+As highlighted in the Intergovernmental Panel on Climate Change’s Special Report on Carbon Dioxide Capture and Storage, in order to accelerate CCS development, policies that increase demand and reduce costs will be needed.
+Several different types of policies have the potential to bring down the costs of CCS and encourage research, development, and deployment, including carbon pricing policies, public investment and subsidies, and clean energy standards that credit companies generating electricity or other energy sources using CCS.

 In the United States, multiple enacted policies aid and encourage the use of CCS technology.
 National tax credits for carbon sequestration are created through Section 45Q of the Internal Revenue Code.
 Adding to these national tax credits, several tax credit and other crediting mechanisms exist at the state level in California, Texas, Louisiana, Montana, and North Dakota.